 Today, we’re going to walk you through the process of creating a newsletter and maximizing its effectiveness…

-This is the first thing to do is hunt for email addresses.
-You may already have a list of email addresses from your current clients and that’s fantastic, but you also want to include people on this list that you haven’t yet worked with who may be interested in becoming a future clients.
+You can’t send a newsletter without having someone to send it to!
+Therefore, the first thing you need to do is hunt for email addresses.
+You may already have a list of email addresses from your current clients, but you also want to include people you haven’t yet worked with who may be interested in your services.
 So, how do you go about finding more email addresses?

 - Offer a freebie.
-One tip, provided by Margie Geiser, is to offer some form of free content through your website that can be downloaded in exchange for an email address.
-This freebie may be a recipe or a meal-planning guide – something that will both demonstrate your expertise and be desirable to your target client.
+One tip, provided by Margie Geiser, is to offer some form of free content on your website that can be downloaded in exchange for an email address.
+This “freebie” may be a recipe, a meal-planning guide, or something that will demonstrate your expertise and be desirable to your target client.
 This strategy will provide you with a number of email addresses that you can add to your mailing list.

-Your newsletter goes out to both old clients, current clients, and future potential clients so it’s good to remember that you do not have the same relationships with all of them.
+Your newsletter can be sent to old clients, current clients, and future potential clients, so it’s important to remember that you do not have the same relationships with all of them.
 You still want to create a newsletter that all can interact with.
-The key is content.
+This is why content is key.

 Pro Tip: If a holiday is coming up, think seasonal!
 It’s a great way to grab someone’s attention.
 For instance, if you know a great healthy swap that will go great with Thanksgiving turkey, that’s a great thing to share.

-While not all of your newsletter readers may know you well, don’t be afraid of extending personal touches!
+While all of your newsletter readers may not know you well, don’t be afraid to extend personal touches!
 Your newsletter is a great place for people to get to know you.
-Your current clients and former clients will love your personal touches and recognize them, but your future potential clients will get to know you through those touches.
-Sharing odds and ends about yourself and your practice in your newsletter will foster that trust and relationship, so they’ll be much more comfortable when they decide to book a consultation!
+Sharing odds and ends about yourself and your practice in your newsletter will foster trust and build your relationship, so clients will be much more comfortable when they decide to book a consultation!